bgigous/flask-labs-project2/README.md

 user1 = post.user # with a Post object, you can get the user who posted it
 ```

 When loading the data for related items, specify that queries are returned instead.
-Hint: This is an option when defining the relationship.
+Hint: This is an option when defining the relationship!

+Another hint: Use `from blogger.models import db` to manipulate the database from a Flask shell session.
+You can also create and register a shell context processor so you don't have to type that every time you enter a shell session.

 ### 2. Clean Up The Code